quickapps/docs/en/designers/themes.md

 number of blocks a region can hold, etc. For example:

-Merge `left-sidebar` and `right-sidebar` regions together, the resulting region limit the number of blocks it can holds to `3`:
+Merge `left-sidebar` and `right-sidebar` regions together, the resulting region limits the number of blocks it can holds to three (3):

     echo $this->Region
         ->create('left-sidebar')